Itsey/itsey.github.io/docs/molly-createRules.md

             ]
 ```

-#### The Nuget Validation Checker
+## The Nuget Validation Checker

 The nuget validation checker operates on nuget package references.

-##### ProhibitedPackagesList
+### ProhibitedPackagesList

-Control:ProhibitedPackagesList
+Control:  ProhibitedPackagesList
 PatternMatch:  The pattern to match to identify the nuget file, normally this is a csproj file where the packages are referenced.
 AdditionalData:  A list of packages that if found will indicate a violation.
-ValidatorName:NugetValidationChecks
+ValidatorName:  NugetValidationChecks

 Example:  Banned.package1 and Banned.Package2 can not be used